AlamoEngine-Tools/eaw.modinfo/README.md

 The following rules apply when instantiating mods in the presence of modinfo files, as specified in [II.3 File Position](#ii3-file-position):

-- If no modinfo files are present, the mod is instantiated normally.
+i) If no modinfo files are present, the mod is instantiated normally.

-- If only a main modinfo file exists, one mod instance is created.
+ii) If only a main modinfo file exists, one mod instance is created.

-- If only variant modinfo files exist, one mod instance is created for each variant file.
+iii) If only variant modinfo files exist, one mod instance is created for each variant file without creating an additional, normal instance.

-- If both a main modinfo file and one or more variant modinfo files exist, one mod instance is created for the main modinfo file, and one mod instance is created for each variant modinfo file.
+iv) If both a main modinfo file and one or more variant modinfo files exist, one mod instance is created for the main modinfo file, and one mod instance is created for each variant modinfo file.

-- If the main modinfo file is malformed, the mod is instantiated normally.
+v) If the main modinfo file is malformed, the mod is instantiated normally.

-- If a variant modinfo file is malformed, that specific variant mod is not instantiated.
+vi) If a variant modinfo file is malformed, that specific variant mod is not instantiated.
 If all variant files are malformed, it must be ensured that at least one mod is instantiated.
 This can be derived either from the main modinfo file (if present) or by falling back to normal instantiation as if no modinfo file were present.

 ---

 # II.
 Modinfo JSON File